lukasondrejka/cpp-tic-tac-toe/README.md

 # Tic Tac Toe

-This is a simple Tic Tac Toe game implemented in C++ with using server-client architecture and sockets for communication.
+This is a simple Tic Tac Toe game implemented in C++ with using client-server architecture and sockets for communication.

 ## Setup

-Tested on Linux.
+Linux is required to build and run the project (tested on Ubuntu).

 1. Build the project with `make`